okfde/okfn.de/content/projekte/opendata.en.md

 As a documentation basis for the coming years of the project, we have developed the <a href="https://opendata.okfn.de" target="_blank">Open Data Knowledge Hub</a>, where we present our own use cases and also refer to existing materials from other players in the open data universe.

 In 2024, we published the first <a href="https://opendataranking.de" target="_blank">Open Data Ranking</a>.
-With the ranking, we want to put the discussion about open data in Germany on a broader footing and provide an overview of the status quo of open data in Germany for the calendar year 2023.
+With the ranking, we want to put the discussion about open data in Germany on a broader footing and provide an overview of the status quo of open data in Germany.
 Further updates of the Open Data Ranking are planned for the coming years.

 <div class="two-img offset-lg-2">
   <figure class="license">